WHICH BASEBALL CARDS ARE THE BEST TO BUY

 Post-war, the crowning jewels are the iconic rookie cards released in the 1950s.
 The 1952 Topps Mickey Mantle is widely considered the most valuable sports card in existence when graded a PSA 10 Gem Mint.
 Other holy grails include the Hank Aaron, Willie Mays and Sandy Koufax rookies from 1954 Topps and the 1957 Topps rookie of Ted Williams, the last player to bat over .400.
 From the 1960s, the 1969 Topps Reggie Jackson and Nolan Ryan rookies are highly coveted.

-Read also: HOW LONG HAVE BASEBALL CARDS BEEN AROUND
+Read also: DARRYL STRAWBERRY BASEBALL CARDS PRICING

 When purchasing any valuable card, condition is absolutely paramount to long term appreciation.
 Cards that score high grades of PSA/BGS/SGC 8, 9 or pristine 10 are the ones that consistently set records at auction.
 Therefore, focus on examples that are as centered and well-preserved as possible with clean surfaces and sharp corners.
 Cards with creases, gum stains, discoloration or other flaws will sell for a fraction of their true value depending on extent of imperfections.